paigenorth/paigenorth.github.io/logic-seminar-2025.md

 | effective communication of the material	| 20	| 0 |
 | formulating and correcting homework	| 0	| 10 |

+For "understanding the material (presentations)", we will use the "correctness of exposition" rubric (here)[https://students.uu.nl/sites/default/files/beta_wiskunde_bachelor_scriptie_evaluatie-3.pdf] and for "effective communication of the material", we will use the "performance descriptions of presentations" rubric at the same link.
+For "understanding the material (homework)", points for each part of each homework problem will be clearly indicated by the people setting the homework.
+For "formulating and correcting homework", the default will be 10 as long as the homework is graded in a timely manner, and the students work with the instructor to correct any problems that arise.

 presentations = presentations and following discussion homework = combined output for homework assignments

 ### Preliminary schedule.